 Philip Ritter is a driven man in both his professional and personal lives.
 He works so hard and gets so little sleep that his partner forces him to take a vacation.
 He romances Alice Brent with one activity after another, so many that they are shown in a montage with no dialogue.
 Alice wants to tell him about David, her fiancé, but Ritter is too consumed with passion to give her a chance.
 It really is his own fault that he learns about David after Alice’s departure from the inn.
 He never gave her a chance to speak.

 Philip Ritter returns to work, but he is not the same.
-His partner Wilson thinks he is worse than ever and suspects, rightly so, that a woman in involved.
+His partner Wilson thinks he is worse than ever and suspects, rightly so, that a woman is involved.
 Dr. Russell, the prison warden, has called to remind Ritter and Wilson about the woman, Lily Conover, they met before Ritter’s vacation.
 Ritter agrees to return to the prison and keep his promise to Lily about performing the plastic surgery.
 And what does Ritter do?
 He remakes Lily Conover’s face to look exactly like Alice Brent’s.
 He tells no one why he did this or even that he used Alice Brent as a model.
 He doesn’t have to because he met her at a countryside inn while he was on vacation, and no one knows anything about their romance.
 It almost sounds like the plot of a science fiction film, not a film noir.
 Ritter is portrayed as a more sympathetic character than he deserves.
 His choice is a horrible thing to do, and he will pay for his actions, at least partly.

 David breaks off his engagement with Alice Brent because he realizes that she is in love with someone else.
 He tells her that he can hear it in her music.
 Now she is free to contact Philip Ritter again.
 But Ritter has asked Lily Conover to marry him.
 His surgery partner Jack thinks he is throwing his career away, and he feels this way because it is a matter of class.
 Lily Conover is a working-class woman now with the face of a concert pianist.
 Even Dr. Philip Ritter can’t change Lily’s working-class proclivities, although he tries.
 He picks out Conover’s hair color and all her clothes.
 He takes her to the opera, but Conover would much rather go to a jazz club and takes Ritter to one, where she meets an old friend, Pete.
 Ritter treats Lily Conover as though the only thing in her past is her wartime injury.
 Ritter never imagines that Lily’s life could be more complicated.